Mattmrob/level_up_lounge/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Contributing
+## Contributions
-Please reach out to the developers via GitHub or email addresses provided below in #questions
+This project used the UC Berkeley mini-project-template as a base of starter code under the recommendation of our instructor Emmanuel Jucaban.
+All other code was written using primary documentation and referenced materials from our coursework.

 ## Questions
-For questions about this project, please reach out to the developers of Level Up Lounge on GitHub or via e-mail,
+Please reach out to the developers via GitHub or email addresses provided below for contributions, or questions about this project, please reach out to the developers of Level Up Lounge on GitHub or via e-mail,

 Peter Martinez:
 https://github/reasonablep |